NTBOA Constitution & By-Laws

 - Fostering a high standard of ethics, while encouraging fair play and sportsmanship, by promoting closer cooperation and understanding among basketball officials, players, coaches, team physicians, trainers, school authorities, parents and other persons affiliated with the competing teams.

 ARTICLE III.
-OFFICERS AND DIRECTORS
+BOARD MEMBERS AND DIVISION REPRESENTATIVES

 ARTICLE IV.
 ELECTION OF OFFICERS AND DIVISION REPRESENTATIVES